 Antonio Larosa, principal at Larosa Design, is an internationally respected designer, consultant, educator.

-Born and raised in Italy, Antonio studied architecture (M.Arch) and design at the Milan Polytechnic University.
+Born and raised in Italy, Antonio studied architecture and design (Laurea, Doctor in Architecture) at the Milan Polytechnic University.
 At the age of 16 he volunteered to help build homes for victims of a terrible earthquake near Naples, Italy.
 It was this experience that confirmed Antonio’s decision to study architecture.
-He attended many university classes/lectures with several important architects and designers such as Achille Castiglioni, Aldo Rossi, Marco Zanuso, Ettore Sottsass, Andrea Branzi, Ezio Manzini, the Alfa Romeo and Ferrari design teams, Enzo Mari, Philippe Starck, and Alessandro Mendini.
+He attended many university classes/lectures with the most important Italian design masters of the 20th Century, such as Achille Castiglioni, Aldo Rossi, Marco Zanuso, Ettore Sottsass, Andrea Branzi, Enzo Mari, Alessandro Mendini.

-Antonio also studied city planning at the University of Calabria and archaeology at the University of Milan.
-Shortly after graduation (M.Arch.) and invaluable work experience at the renowned studio Sawaya & Moroni, Antonio moved to the United States and worked as a design consultant for several companies before starting Larosa Design.
+Antonio also studied Urbanism at the University of Calabria and Archaeology at the University of Milan.
+Shortly after his Doctor in Architecture degree and invaluable work experience at the renowned studio Sawaya & Moroni, Antonio moved to the United States and worked as a design consultant for several companies before starting Larosa Design.
 For the past 20 years he has worked on a wide range of projects from architecture and interiors, furniture and product design, graphic design, marketing and branding.

 In the early 90’s Antonio arrives in the US to be the creative soul of a brand new showroom in New York called DDC.
 Under Antonio’s visionary guidance Domus Design Collection pioneered a series of revolutionary ideas to bring high-end Italian design to America.
 Antonio designed the three story showroom, the logo, and printed ads.
 He also designed interiors and custom furniture for DDC clients.

 Mr. Larosa has been a consultant for several major American and Italian manufacturers, showrooms, importers, design firms, and design publications.
-The list of his clients includes the Merchandise Mart, Poltrona Frau, Studio Ambrosetti, Natuzzi, Gerber products division, Metropolis magazine, David Edward, Fiera Milano, Michieli, Verona Fiere, Elite Manufacturing, Italian Ministry for Economic Development, Benchmark Design Group, The Phillips Collection, Abitare il Tempo, InterDesign, Pepe Jeans.
+The list of his past and present clients includes the David Edward, Merchandise Mart, Poltrona Frau, Studio Ambrosetti, Natuzzi, , Pepe Jeans London, Benchmark Design Group, Gerber products division, Metropolis magazine, Sixinch, Fiera Milano, Michieli, Verona Fiere, Elite Manufacturing, Italian Ministry for Economic Development, The Phillips Collection, Abitare il Tempo, InterDesign.
 He has designed collections of furniture and accessories for the residential and commercial markets that are manufactured in both the United States and Europe and sold worldwide.
 During the mid-1990’s, Antonio was Project Manager for the Italian Trade Commission, an Italian government trade agency, where he was responsible for the development, promotion and branding of Italian furniture and lighting in the United States.

 After relocating to Arizona, Mr. Larosa was hired as a faculty member at Arizona State University where he taught furniture design and interior design courses.
 Antonio has also taught university level design courses in Italy.
 In 2006, Antonio Larosa was selected to be included in PHOENIX: 21st Century City, an international book series by UK based publisher Booth-Clibbon that honored the finest artists, designers, and architects in new emerging cities, which included Phoenix, Berlin, and Moscow.